PierreQuentel/PyDbLite/docs/source/sqliteengine.rst

 :python:`Database(db_path[,**kw])` : db_path is the database path in the file system.
 The keyword arguments are the same as for the method :python:`connect()` of the Python built-in module sqlite3

-Instances of Database are dictionary-like objects, where keys are the table names and values are instances of the Table class
+Instances of Database are dictionary-like objects, where keys are the table names and values are instances of the :class:`Table <pydblite.sqlite.Table>` class

 - :python:`db["foo"]` returns the instance of the Table class for table "foo"
 - :python:`db.keys()` returns the table names